 Does 60% of what you put on your skin end up in your bloodstream?

 We really dislike fear mongering as we hope you know by now.
 We believe in facts, education, hard science and credible research over scare tactics on the Internet from non-credible bloggers.
-If they were really experts they would not be spreading this disinformation.
+If they were really skin care experts they would not be spreading this disinformation.
 Skin chemistry is a vast science and you cannot learn it from the Internet, or a blog post.
-However, a few hard facts should help us all just calm down and not get pulled into the hype.
+However, a few hard facts should help us all just calm down, take a deep breath, and not get pulled into the hype.

 First thing to understand is the difference between penetration and absorption: